mdupli/wtrack/README.md

 Below the canvas, a text readout shows the selected point's speed and its heading relative to wind (`angleDiff180`, 0°–180°, same convention as the full rose's own off-wind labels — see §5).
+Speed prefers `fitDerived`'s own smoothed value (`preferFitSpeed`, shared with the selection info box below and the speed-gradient map coloring — see "Track color modes"), falling back to `derived`'s raw edge speed only in the rare case `fitDerived` isn't available at that point (a narrower valid range than `derived`'s — right at the very edges of the track, see §7); heading stays edge-based regardless (§4's own heading-reversion story).
 The two are grouped in one positioned wrapper (`#miniRoseWrapper`) so they move together, but the wrapper's own bounding box is *not* what gets centered on the followed point — that would include the readout's height below the canvas and